Active new construction in Palatka.

 Concentration of activity: SR-19 corridor north of Palatka, infill within the City of Palatka, and on-your-lot custom builds throughout the county.
 The waterfront market has its own custom-build dynamic tied to St. Johns River frontage and lot availability.

 What's unique to Palatka: the manufactured/modular housing segment is meaningful here in ways it isn't in larger Florida metros.
-Many Putnam County buyers — particularly retirees and first-time buyers — are evaluating new manufactured homes on land alongside stick-built options because the total cost difference can be $75K-$150K.
+Many Putnam County buyers — particularly retirees and first-time buyers — are evaluating new manufactured homes on land alongside stick-built options because the total cost difference can be substantial.

-| Segment | Submarket Focus | Typical Builders | Typical Price |
+| Segment | Submarket Focus | Typical Builders | Pricing Tier |

 |---|---|---|---|

 | National tract builders (limited) | SR-19 corridor | D.R.
-Horton, LGI (limited) | $235K-$365K |
+Horton, LGI (limited) | Entry to mid-market — verify current |

-| Local custom — stick built | Countywide, including waterfront | Multiple local | $295K-$650K+ |
+| Local custom — stick built | Countywide, including waterfront | Multiple local | Mid-market and up — verify per builder |

-| Local custom — on your lot | Acreage parcels countywide | Multiple local | $235K-$525K+ |
+| Local custom — on your lot | Acreage parcels countywide | Multiple local | Entry to mid-market — verify per builder |

-| Manufactured / modular on land | Outlying areas, acreage | Multiple dealers | $185K-$325K (incl. land) |
+| Manufactured / modular on land | Outlying areas, acreage | Multiple dealers | Entry-level (incl. land) — verify per dealer |

-| Waterfront custom (St. Johns River) | River corridor | Multiple regional | $525K-$1.2M+ |
+| Waterfront custom (St. Johns River) | River corridor | Multiple regional | Upper-mid to luxury — verify per builder |

 Builder participation in Putnam County varies year to year.
 National tract builders enter and exit the market based on land availability and buyer demand.